Hao-Chen-NJUST/CODED/README.md

-# CODED: A Dataset for Positive Unlabeled Learning in Circular Workpiece Defect Detection
+# Boosting Circular Workpiece Defect Detection with Positive Unlabeled Learning and Hyperbolic Geometry: Algorithms and Benchmarking

 The CODED dataset is a circular workpiece defect detection dataset for positive unlabeled learning.
 It comprises 7,594 high-resolution circular images collected from *six* different production lines.
 The data details and some examples of CODED are shown in the following table and figure.
 The CODED dataset can also be downloaded from this link: [CODED](https://drive.google.com/file/d/1kj90dpOZxY0SiuWcv4qjX8eCHuvxXQIc/view?usp=sharing)